Category: Analysis

 -

-Yunus’ personal gains using the Chief Adviser’s position
+Yunus’ personal gains using the Chief Adviser position

-Nobel laureate and former Grameen Bank Managing Director Muhammad Yunus boosted his career and businesses and received local and international awards during different government tenures since 1976.
+Bangladesh’s chief adviser Muhammad Yunus boosted his career and businesses and received local and international awards during different government tenures since 1976.
 He took the help of Abul Maal Abdul Muhith to turn his Grameen Bank Project into a government-owned bank in 1983.
-In 1990, he revised the Bank’s law…
+In 1990, he revised the Bank’s law using his influence.
+In 1996,…